-Incapacitated: When the grantor or creator of the trust becomes incapacitated, the successor trustee duties are to manage the trust and manage the care of the person, including health care.
+The successor trustee’s duties are to manage the trust and manage the care of the person, including health care.

-These duties may require a consultation with an attorney, third party advisors or a trust company to get help investments and understanding the personal representative’s duties and responsibilities outlined in the trust agreement.
+These duties may require a consultation with an attorney, third-party advisors, or a trust company to get help with investments and understanding the duties and responsibilities outlined in the trust agreement.

 A successor trustee need not have a business law degree or be a CPA.

-It only makes sense to appoint a responsible person who is dependable and attentive to the duties and fiduciary responsibilities.
+It only makes sense to appoint a responsible person who is dependable and attentive to the responsibilities and duties.

 An honest mistake can cause breaches of trust and breach of fiduciary responsibilities.

-A successor is acting on behalf of someone else.
+- A successor acts on behalf of someone else.
 A trustee must perform the duties outlined in the trust.

-When fiduciary duties get breached, they may hold a successor personally liable.
+- When fiduciary duties get breached a successor may be held personally liable.